 In this example, I bypassed a common first step in writing loops because I already had the function I wanted to repeat.
 Frequently, however, I’ll start with repeated code segements, then abstract the underlying process into a function, and then wrap things up in a for loop.

-loops is that there’s a lot of
+mapA criticism of for loops is that there’s a lot of

 overhead – you have to define your output vector / list, there’s the

-loop bookkeeping to do, etc – that distracts from the
+for loop bookkeeping to do, etc – that distracts from the

 purpose of the code.
 In this case, we want to apply

-to each element of list_norms
+mean_and_sd to each element of list_norms, but

 we have to scan inside the for loop to figure that out.

-try to make the
+The map functions in purrr try to make the

 purpose of your code clear.
 Compare the loop above to the line